Winter Carnival Planning Guide

 Host Your Best Carnival Yet with Fresh Tips & Ideas for Themes, Games, Concessions & More

-Cooler temperatures, fall leaves, and if you’re lucky, SNOW -- it’s winter carnival season!
-Check out our fun, fresh ideas and tips so your school, church, league, or community can host the most successful winter carnival fundraiser yet!
+Cooler temperatures, fall leaves, and if you’re lucky, SNOW in your near future -- it’s winter carnival planning season!
+Check out our fun, fresh ideas and tips so your school, church, league, or community can host the most successful winter carnival fundraiser yet.

 Theme Ideas for your Winter Carnival

 Keep it simple with a general winter theme or take it to another level this year with one of these fun seasonal ideas.

 Books Come to Life in a World of Ice